-Aerodynamic Design: The Secret To Electric Vehicle Efficiency
+Aerodynamic Design: The Future Of Electric Vehicles

 why should the design of an electric vehicle be aerodynamic